Table of Contents

 Considering that, we detail the five common problems healthcare facilities face when outsourcing medical services.

 Data breaches primarily occur in healthcare; therefore, a thorough examination of which outsourcing agency to work with is a significant step.
-A lack of direct supervision and control of outsourced medical billing and collections can present many patient data and information vulnerabilities.
+A lack of direct supervision and control of outsourced medical billing teams can present many patient data and information vulnerabilities.

 Whether it is intentional or otherwise, unauthorized declaration of a patient’s information violates the doctor-patient confidentiality and data privacy act.
 The risk of unauthorized disclosure of patient information increases as more people access private and confidential information.